HUMS 250 04 Spring 2017 Dr. W. Gardner Campbell

 - Many of the materials in this class—films, books, lectures, discussions—concern issues and topics including but not limited to race, gender, sexuality, religion, and politics.
 In particular, some films and books include depictions of violence and/or sexuality that some readers/viewers may find objectionable or offensive.
 I will do my best to treat these matters discreetly and with the highest standards of professional good conduct.
 In turn, I expect you to help me create a community in which these challenging and potentially uncomfortable issues can be discussed in a mature, sensitive, and tolerant manner.

-I will prepare, and post to YouTube, two clips from each of the movies I’ve assigned for the semester.
-Your assignment is to pick one of those clips and analyze it in terms of one of the following categories:
+I will prepare, and post to our class Blackboard site, two clips from each of the movies I’ve assigned for the semester.
+Your assignment is to pick one of those clips and analyze it in terms of one of the following five categories:

 - Mise-en-scene (to include two or more of the following: setting, lighting, costume and makeup, acting)